autumnai/leaf/doc/src/layers.md

 Common layers can differ in their connectivity and behavior and are typically all network layer types which are not covered by activation or loss layers.

-Examples for Common layers are `fully-connected`, `covolutional`, `pooling`, `LSTM`, etc. All available common layers can be found at [src/layers/common](https://github.com/autumnai/leaf/tree/master/src/layers/common).
+Examples of Common layers are `fully-connected`, `convolutional`, `pooling`, `LSTM`, etc. All available common layers can be found at [src/layers/common](https://github.com/autumnai/leaf/tree/master/src/layers/common).

 #### Loss Layers

-Loss layers compare an output to a target value and assign cost to minimize.
+Loss layers compare an output to a target value and assign a cost to minimize.
 Loss layers are often the last layer in a model.

-Examples for Loss layers are `Hinge Loss`, `Softmax Loss` or `Negative Log Likelihood`.
+Examples of Loss layers are `Hinge Loss`, `Softmax Loss` or `Negative Log Likelihood`.
 All available loss layers can be found at [src/layers/loss](https://github.com/autumnai/leaf/tree/master/src/layers/loss).